 The Social Program takes place at Collegio Alberoni (via E. Parmense 77, see map).

 Giulio Alberoni (Piacenza 1664-1752) was a churchman, a man of the world, a capable politician and diplomat, a businessman, a learned art collector and a munificent benefactor of his native town.
-After his studies and early steps in the ecclesiastical order, he started his brilliant political and diplomatic career serving Francesco Farnese, duke of Parma during the war of Spanish succession (1702-1713).
+After his studies and early steps in the ecclesiastical order, he started his brilliant political and diplomatic career serving Francesco Farnese, duke of Parma, during the war of Spanish succession (1702-1713).
 Abbot Alberoni managed to win the king of France’s favour and, above all, the favour of Philip Bourbon duke of Anjou, who was to become king of Spain as Philip V. He became his most authoritative counsellor and a sort of Prime Minister.
-Thanks to his diplomatic success, he was appointed cardinal by Pope Clement XI in the secret Concistory of 12th July 1717.
-In Rome he was officially conferred the scarlet hat by Pope Innocent XIII on January 12th, 1724.
-He spent there the most peaceful years of his life until 1735, devoting himself to social relations, collecting works of art for the fittings of his residences, the Palace of the Guardian Angels in Rione Trevi and the suburban villa near St Agnes in Via Nomentana, until a new phase of his ecclesiastic mission started within the Roman Curia, thanks to the favour of Clement VII and Benedict XIV.
-On account of his proven experience he was entrusted with the government of the Legation of Romagna (1735-1739) and, later on, Bologna (1740-1743), but the actual achievement of Alberoni’s active old age was the College for the education of young priests, which construction, just outside the town of Piacenza not far from the old St Lazarus’ Hospital, started in 1732.
-He took care personally of the pulling down of the old building as well as of the plan and construction of the new one, but then he entrusted the Congregation of the Mission, established by St Vincent de Paoli with its management.
-In the autumn of 1751, the College could welcome the first eighteen young people and on 26th June 1752, when the cardinal died, he left all his properties to the charitable institution which still preserves them.
+Thanks to his diplomatic success, he was appointed cardinal by Pope Clement XI in the secret Concistory on July 12, 1717.
+In Rome he was officially conferred the scarlet hat by Pope Innocent XIII on January 12, 1724.
+He spent there the most peaceful years of his life till 1735, devoting himself to social relations, collecting works of art for the fittings of his residences, the Palace of the Guardian Angels in Rione Trevi and also the suburban villa near St Agnes in Via Nomentana.
+Thanks to the favour of Clement VII and Benedict XIV, a new phase of his ecclesiastic mission started within the Roman Curia.
+On account of his proven experience he was entrusted with the government of the Legation of Romagna (1735-1739) and, later on, Bologna (1740-1743), but the biggest achievement of Alberoni during his active old age, was the College for the education of young priests, which construction, just outside the town of Piacenza not far from the old St Lazarus’ Hospital, started in 1732.
+He took care in person of pulling down the old building, as well as the planning and construction of the new one, but then he entrusted its management to the Congregation of the Mission, established by St Vincent de Paoli.
+In the autumn of 1751 the College welcomed the first eighteen young people and on 26th of June 1752, when the cardinal died, he left all his properties to the charitable institution which still preserves them.